The 19/20 Season

 Mar 19–22 Timothy White Eagle: The Violet Symphony

 May 7–10 Tina Satter/Half Straddle: Is This A Room: Reality Winner Verbatim Transcription

 19/20 Season: In the Future's Wake: Rituals, Ceremonies, and Happenings

-In the Future’s Wake: Rituals, Ceremonies, and Happenings brings together artists who are thinking about the necessary rituals, ceremonies, movements, and performance happenings that we collectively need for our future.
-In the present we are experiencing loss, trauma, frustration, and lack of belief in the stability of our government, systems of power, and of authoritative voices.
-This season is one of creating propositions, posing a series of questions, and making transparent investigations that rupture our emotional and physical thresholds within the ephemeral nature in our work.
+In the Future’s Wake: Rituals, Ceremonies, and Happenings brings together artists who are thinking about the rituals, ceremonies, movements, and happenings that we collectively need for our future.
+The loss, trauma, frustration, and lack of belief in the stability of our government that we have experienced make communal connection and celebration even more necessary.
+This season is a proposition, a series of questions, and an investigation into elements that rupture our emotional and physical thresholds and create a process for future recovery through ritual gatherings.